A metric is a quantitative measure used to evaluate the performance of the different methods in solving the specific task problem.

 Each component has it’s own set of dependencies, because different components might have conflicting dependencies.

-For your convenience we have created 2 base images that can be used for python or R scripts.
-These images can be found in the OpenProblems github repo base-images.
+For your convenience we have created several base images that can be used for python or R scripts.
+These images can be found in the OpenProblems Docker repository.
 Click on the packages to view the url you need to use.
-You are not required to use these images but make sure the required packages are installed to make sure OpenProblems works properly.
+You are not required to use these images but install the required packages to make sure OpenProblems works properly.

 Update the setup definition in the platforms section of the config file.
 This section describes the packages that need to be installed in the Docker image and are required for your method to run.